elastic/ece-support-diagnostics/README.md

 ```
 ./ece-diagnostics.sh -d -s -sp /my/custom/storage/path
 ```
-Note : From ece diagnostics 2.0.0, storage path should be corrected automatically if the storage path folder does not exist
+Note : storage path should be corrected automatically if the storage path folder does not exist

 ## Output